 Imaging systems answer fundamental scientific questions, monitor and protect our environment, help keep our nation secure, and aid medical researchers in their quest to conquer disease.

-You’ll study the science and engineering theories behind image creating technologies, the integration of those technologies into imaging systems, and the application of those systems to solve scientific problems.
-Your knowledge can be applied to understanding and developing cutting-edge imaging systems, such as portable eye trackers, virtual reality devices, satellite systems, digital cameras, or anything that involves recording, processing, displaying, or analyzing image data.
-As the only school in the country with an undergraduate imaging science degree program, RIT prepares you for a professional career by immersing you in hands-on experience on day one and building on that experience throughout your academic career
+Imaging science is the study of the science, computing, and engineering theories behind the technology that goes into creating images, the integration of this technology into imaging systems, and the application of those systems to gather information and solve scientific problems.
+Imaging science is used to design and develop cutting-edge imaging systems, such as portable eye trackers, virtual reality devices, satellite systems, digital cameras, or anything that involves recording, processing, displaying, or analyzing image data.
+As the only university in the country with a bachelor of science in imaging sciences, RIT prepares you for a career in imaging science by immersing you in in-depth course work in imaging, optics, imaging processing, computer vision, imaging detectors, and more.
+You’ll gain hands-on experience in cutting-edge labs and through course projects on day one, and build upon these experiences throughout your academic career.

-The imaging science curriculum includes the study of:
+The curriculum in the imaging science degree includes the study of:

 the physical observables associated with the subject of an image, such as reflected or emitted electromagnetic radiation;